russellballestrini/russell.ballestrini.net/content/2018-12-25-yuletide-trains-and-homegrown-video-games.rst

 The fun part is people are often both, depending on the activity or project.
 For example Maverick has a passion mindset when making music and DJing, but always takes a goal mindset when it comes to business.

+Do you have a specific hobby that you do during the holiday season but not during other parts of the year?

 Footnotes